minaandrawos/ModbusRestAPI/README.md

 # ModbusRestAPI

 A service that exposes the Modbus protocol via a RESTful API.
 The service was built using C# and Mono so it should work in all platforms.
+If curious what Modbus is, please check (http://www.minaandrawos.com/2014/11/26/how-to-write-a-modbus-driver/#WhatIsModbus ).
+Happy hacking!!

 The API is as follows:
   - /Read/{deviceType}: